hueitan/javascript-sdk-design/README.md

 ### Simulating Multiple Domains

-You don't need to register different domain names to simulate multiple domain, you can just edit your operating system's hosts file.
+To simulate multiple domains, there is no need to register different domain names.
+Editing operating system's hosts file can do the trick.

 ```shell
 $ sudo vim /etc/hosts